2.6.5 Change of assessment process - application from payer or payee

 Unlike a court hearing, a decision maker cannot take evidence under oath, or cross examine a party about the evidence they give during their discussions or in their application.

-As a general rule, parties cannot have a representative appear for them during the change of assessment process (CSA Act sections 98H(5) and 98Q(5)).
+As a general rule, parties cannot have a representative appear for them during the change of assessment process (CSA Act section 98H(5) and section 98Q(5)).
 However, there are 2 exceptions.
 The following persons can apply for a change of assessment in the name of the party or participate in a change of assessment process:

-• A person appointed under an administration order to manage the financial affairs of a party, for example, an administrator, public trustee or guardian.
+- A person appointed under an administration order to manage the financial affairs of a party, for example, an administrator, public trustee or guardian.
 In such instances, that person is not considered to be representing the party because they are legally permitted to act as if they are the party.

-• A person with an Enduring Power of Attorney that is acting for the party because the party is incapable of attending to, or making decisions concerning, their estate/affairs because of a medical condition (mental or physical).
+- A person with an Enduring Power of Attorney that is acting for the party because the party is incapable of attending to, or making decisions concerning, their estate/affairs because of a medical condition (mental or physical).

 In limited circumstances, the involvement of a third party may be appropriate to facilitate the change of assessment process.
 For example, an interpreter may be required or a parent may request an Indigenous Service Officer to help.